 - The original Bad Ben, about a man who buys a home that turns out to be haunted

-- Badder Ben – This is the only movie of his with other actors onscreen that I care for, but the cast of this film works really well and plays off the strengths of the Tom Riley character effectively.
-In this movie, that cast plays a team of paranormal investigators who decide to revisit the Tom Riley tragedy from movie #1.
+- Badder Ben – This is the only movie of his with other actors onscreen that I care for, but the cast of this film works really well together and plays off the strengths of the Tom Riley character effectively.
+In this movie, that cast plays a team of paranormal investigators who decide to revisit the Tom Riley tragedy from movie #1, and soon enough get Tom himself involved.
 Chaos ensues.

 - Bad Ben: The Mandela Effect – This movie plays smartly on the fact that his fans obsessively watch his movies over and over, mainly by having Tom Riley visit the home over and over in parallel universes, with different hauntings occurring each time until a deliciously funny conclusion ends the pattern.
 This is my favorite ending sequence of all the films (although Badder Ben also has a real corker of an ending), and any weaknesses in the plot that come before it is forgiven by the satisfaction of how perfectly it wraps up.
 In fact, I get the sense Bach thought up the ending first then constructed a plot that would build up to it – that’s how much of a total rimshot it is – but I have no confirmation of this; it’s just my guess.